GitauHarrison/notes/tailwindcss/getting_started_tailwindcss.md

 </html>
 ```

-You will have this being displayed.
+You will have this displayed.

 ![Getting started](/images/tailwindcss/getting_started/getting_started.png)

 Nothing special, right?
 Not really.
 Notice that the font size of the `<h1>` and the `<p>` tags are all the same!
-This is not a mistake, but by design.
-Tailwind CSS resets all the styles to their most basic level so that all elements begin from a state that is well known.
+This is not a mistake but by design.
+Tailwind CSS resets all the styles to their most basic level so that all elements begin from a well-known state.
 Typically, you would need to use [Eric Meyer's Reset CSS](https://meyerweb.com/eric/tools/css/reset/) to achieve the same.
 We don't have to do the same in Tailwind CSS.

 Let us start applying some styles the Tailwind CSS way: